 Recommendations

-A focused workspace for scene and monologue asks
+A focused path for scene and monologue asks

 Start from the room in front of you: audition, scene study, showcase, or a stretch search that needs sharper curation than a public list can give.